How Do Fuel Cards Work?

 - Fraud protection – Similar to credit card fraud, fuel card fraud can lead to lost funds and increased insurance premiums for your company.
 Fortunately, some fuel card providers are able to offer fraud protection in the form of enhanced authentication techniques and fraudulent charge monitoring.

-- Credit bureau reporting – A fuel card that reports your transactions and payments to credit bureaus can allow you to build up your credit, making you more likely to receive increased spending limits and reduced interest rates in the future.
+- Credit bureau reporting – A fuel card that reports your card payments to credit bureaus can allow you to build up your credit.

 - Access to up-to-date spending reports – Some fuel card companies make it even easier to monitor your company’s overall spending by providing you access to your overall fuel costs, your total gallons purchased, your average fuel economy, and your total number of miles driven—information that’s required on your quarterly International Fuel Tax Agreement (IFTA) reports.